Mid-tier Chinese banks piling up trillions of dollars in shadow loans

 "These are now the fastest growing assets on the balance sheets of most listed banks, excluding the Big Five, not just in percentage terms but absolute terms," said UBS financial institutions analyst Jason Bedford, a former bank auditor in China who focuses on the issue.

-"The concern is that the lack of transparency and mis-categorization of credit assets potentially hide considerable non-performing loans."
+"The concern is that the lack of transparency and mis-categorisation of credit assets potentially hide considerable non-performing loans."

 To provide a buffer against tough times, banks are required to set aside capital against their credit assets - the riskier the asset, the more capital must be set aside, earning them nothing.